Last Updated On

 The adobe pueblo building at the entrance of the White Sands National Park is a great first stop.
 In the White Sands Visitor Center, you can grab information on daily events, refill your water bottles, and explore the interactive museum.
 The White Sands Visitor Center is also the place to watch “A Land in Motion,” a fantastic 17-minute film about White Sands and the creatures that call it home.

-Pro Tip: If you have a National Park Passport the White Sands Visitor Center is where you can get it stamped.
+Pro Tip: If you have a National Park Passport getting it stamped at the Visitor Center one of the things to do in White Sands.

 Related Article: 10 Things to Pack for a Visit to White Sands National Park

 2. Pick Up an Adventure Pack